tonypoch/ctxerrpool/README.md

 ### Create a context
 ---
-contexts and `work item`s have a one-to-many relationship.
+`work item`s and contexts have a many-to-one relationship.
 Individual `work item`s can share contexts and others can act have unique contexts.
 This is helpful when a timeout for a `work item` is supposed to start right before the work starts.